scottfr/SystemsBook/13 Optimization and Complexity/Optimization and Complexity.md

 Many other techniques are available for measuring error or assessing goodness of fit.
 Most statistical approaches function by specifying a full probability model for the data and then taking the goodness of fit not as a measure of error, but rather as the *likelihood*^[Likelihood is a technical statistical term.
 It can be roughly thought of as equivalent to "probability", though it is not precisely that.] of observing the results we saw given the parameter values.
 To be clear the issue of optimizing parameter values for models is one that is more complex than what we have presented here.
 Many sources of error exist in time series and analyzing them is a very complex, statistical challenge.
 The basic techniques we have presented are, however, useful tools that serve as gateways towards further analytical work.

+~ Exercise

+You have a model simulating the number of widgets produced at a factory.
+The model contains a stock, \p{Widgets} containing the simulated number of widget produced.
+You also have a converter, \p{Historical Production} containing historical data on how many widgets were produced in the past.

+Write two equations.
+One to calculated squared error for the models simulation of historical production, and one to calculate the absolute value error of the same.

+~ Answer

+Squared error:

+\e{ ([Widgets]-[Historical Production])^2 }

+Absolute value error:

+\e{ Abs([Widgets]-[Historical Production]) }

+~ End Exercise

+~ Exercise

+You like the idea of penalizing outliers in your optimizations.
+In fact, you like this idea so much that you would like to penalize outliers even more than squared error does.
+Create an equation to calculate error that penalizes outliers more than squared error.

+~ Answer

+\e{ ([Simulated]-[Historical])^4 }

+~ End Exercise

+~ Exercise

+Describe why this is not a valid equation to calculate error:

+\e{ [Simulated]-[Historical] }

+~ Answer

+The optimizer can always minimize this simply making \p{Simulated} as small as possible.
+This will not result in a fit to the historical data.

+~ End Exercise

 ## Multi-Objective Optimizations

 So far our examples have focused on optimizing parameter values for a single population of animals.
 But what if, instead of one population, we had two or more?